livewire/livewire/docs/volt.md

 // ...
 ```

-You may also customize the title of the page by using the `title` function:
+You may also customize the title of the page using the `title` function:

 ```php
 use function Livewire\Volt\{layout, state, title};